yiyunxu/CSS143B-HW6-Map-TextSearchEngine/readme.md

 - Make changes and commits as needed
 - Once done, send the repo url through canvas
 - DO NOT MAKE UPDATE TO YOUR REPO **AFTER** DUE DATE OR ZERO POINT IS GIVEN
+- Also like what you did for the quiz, your submission repo should only contain .java files and .jar files.
+Points will be taken if other files appear.

 ## Design and Implement a mini text search engine (100pt)